chipsalliance/caliptra-rtl/src/sha512_masked/formal/readme.md

 ## Reproduce results
 For reproducing the results: Load the AIP, sha512_masked_core and fv_constraints together in your formal tool.
-To ensure converging proves cut the following signals:

-- cut the respective signal **lfsr_inst.rnd** in formal tool.
-By cutting the signal model complexity is drastically reduced.

 Feel free to reach out to contact@lubis-eda.com to request the loadscripts.